cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ### Adding yourself to the contributors list (optional)

-- Do you want to be included in the awesome table at the bottom of the README?
+Do you want to be included in the awesome table at the bottom of the README?

-- Run the following command: `all-contributors add {{your-github-username}} code,test`
+- Run `npm install` if you haven't yet.
-- See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more contribution types
+- Run the following command: `npm run all-contributors add your-github-username tag1,tag2` (tags can be: bug, code, doc, review, test, [and others](https://github.com/kentcdodds/all-contributors#emoji-key))
-- Submmit the changes to the `README` and `.all-contributorsrc` files along with your PR.
+- The script will change the `README` and `.all-contributorsrc` files and create a commit.
+Be sure to include it with your PR.

-- You can manually edit the `.all-contributorsrc` file and run `all-contributors generate` to update the README
+You can also manually edit `.all-contributorsrc` and run `npm run all-contributors generate` to update the README.
+See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more details

 ## Collaborators